 I thank my God in all my remembrance of you.
 PHILIPPIANS 1:3

 Bill Eyster, a key member of our executive team at FamilyLife, told me recently about a friend of his who had received a new guitar as a gift.
 It was something this man had always wanted—he had hoped he could learn to play the guitar at some point in his life.
-So with the encouragement of his wife and children, he started spending about 20 minutes each evening learning chords and picking
+So with the encouragement of his wife and children, he started spending about 20 minutes each evening learning chords and picking out notes.

 What if, instead of using our free time to get better at golf or photography or Cajun cooking, we used it to become a godly wife or husband?
 What if we used that same amount of time to take a walk together?
 What if we used it just to deliberately think about how to invest in our spouse—to brainstorm our next gift idea, to plan a romantic evening, to choose a certain chore we could take off our spouse’s hands?
 It takes focus for a marriage relationship to grow.
 And focus takes time.